colinmanuel/puppal/readme.md

 - Administrative back end for desktop management
 - Database design improvements
 - Ajax form loading and refresh
+- Email update notifications
 - Possible app migration via PhoneGap

 ## License
-This code is still in its infancy.
-In the coming months, a more refined and replicable version will be released to the Creative Commons.
+This app is very much in its infancy.
+In the coming months, a more refined and replicable version will be released with a Creative Commons license.